-Post-operatively, Patient 2 had residual tumor tissue and uncontrolled GH (7.7 ng/mL) and IGF-1 (888 ng/mL) levels.
-She underwent two acute tests, one with octreotide 100 μg s.c. and one with pasireotide 600 μg s.c.
-The octreotide test led to no change in GH, while the pasireotide test diminished GH from a baseline of 9.5 to 3.3 ng/mL after four hours.
-She was started on pasireotide LAR 20 mg i.m every four weeks and this was titrated up to 60 mg over 12 months and during this time her IGF-1 was normalized (203 ng/mL).
+Postoperatively, Patient 2 had residual tumor tissue and uncontrolled GH (7.7 ng/mL) and IGF-1 (888 ng/mL) levels.
+She underwent two acute tests, one with octreotide $100 \mu g$ s.c. and one with pasireotide $600 \mu g$ s.c.
+The octreotide test led to no change in GH, while the pasireotide test diminished GH from a baseline of 9.5 to 3.3 ng/mL after 4h.
+She was started on pasireotide LAR 20 mg i.m. every 4 weeks and this was up-titrated to 60 mg over 12 months and during this time her IGF-1 was normalized (203 ng/mL).
 Symptomatically the patient reported improvements.
-Her HbA1c before starting pasireotide LAR was 5.8%, and this rose into the diabetic range (7.3%) during pasireotide treatment and she was started on metformin.
-With continued pasireotide LAR treatment, HbA1c continued to rise and insulin treatment was instituted; over the same period IGF-1 fell below the lower limit of normal and a decision to switch to octreotide LAR 40 mg/month i.m was made.
-Over a three-month period, IGF-1 became uncontrolled, rising from 90 to 503 ng/mL and HbA1c fell slightly to 6.3%.
-Due to this rapid loss of hormonal control, pasireotide LAR was started again at a dose of 40 mg/month, which was up-titrated to 60 mg/month after six months and IGF-1 was controlled again (235 ng/mL).
-Restarting pasireotide was associated with worsening of the diabetic control and HbA1c rose to 11.5% and required treatment with metformin, dapagliflozin, extendin and gliclazide.
-Serial MRI during the period of pasireotide LAR treatment showed a gradual and significant reduction in the residual tumor size, such that the residual tumor had decreased markedly in size by the end of the third year of pasireotide LAR treatment (Figure 3).
-At last follow-up after more than six years of pasireotide LAR therapy, her IGF-1 was normal (165 ng/mL) and her tumor remnant was stable.
-Diabetes remained difficult to control (HbA1c: 9.2%) on multiple therapies (dulaglutide, metformin, empagliflozin, and gliclazide); she had ongoing problems with obesity (bariatric surgery was planned) and a diagnosis of non-alcoholic steatohepatitis (NASH) was established.
-Investigations of acromegaly associated complications revealed colon polyposis (no malignancy), normal echography of the heart and no thyroid nodules.
+Her HbA1c before starting pasireotide LAR was 5.8%, and this rose (7.3%) during pasireotide LAR treatment and she was started on metformin.
+With continued pasireotide LAR treatment, HbA1c continued to rise and insulin treatment was instituted; over the same period IGF-1 fell below the lower limit of normal and a decision was made to switch to octreotide LAR 40 mg/month i.m.
+Over a 3-month period, IGF-1 became uncontrolled, rising from 90 to 503 ng/mL and HbA1c fell slightly to 6.3%.
+Due to this rapid loss of hormonal control, pasireotide LAR was restarted at a dose of 40 mg/month, which was up-titrated to 60mg/month after six months and IGF-1 was controlled again (235 ng/mL).
+Restarting pasireotide LAR was associated with worsening of the diabetic control and HbA1c rose to 11.5% and required treatment with metformin, dapagliflozin, extendin and gliclazide.
+Serial MRI during the period of pasireotide LAR treatment showed a gradual and significant reduction in the residual tumor size by the end of the third year of pasireotide LAR treatment (Fig. 3).
+At last follow-up after more than 6 years of pasireotide LAR therapy, her IGF-1 was normal (165 ng/mL) and her tumor remnant was very small.
+Diabetes remained difficult to control (HbA1c: 9.2%) on multiple therapies (dulaglutide, metformin, empagliflozin and gliclazide); she had ongoing problems with obesity (bariatric surgery was planned) and a diagnosis of non-alcoholic steatohepatitis (NASH) was established.